4 ex-cops indicted on US civil rights charges in Floyd death

 In Chauvin’s case, if the federal court uses second-degree murder as his underlying offense, he could face anywhere from 14 years to slightly more than 24 years, depending on whether he takes responsibility, said Mark Osler, a former federal prosecutor and professor at the University of St. Thomas School of Law.

-Osler said the guidelines clearly state that any federal sentence would be served at the same time as a state sentence — the sentences wouldn’t stack.
+Osler said the guidelines clearly state that any federal sentence would be served at the same time as a state sentence.
 Chauvin is due to be sentenced on the state charges June 25.

 According to a police report from that 2017 encounter, Chauvin wrote that the teen resisted arrest and that after the teen, who he described as 6-foot-2 and about 240 pounds, was handcuffed, Chauvin “used body weight to pin” the boy to the floor.
 The boy was bleeding from the ear and needed two stitches.